Roxen (singer): 2020–present: Eurovision and continued success

 In early February 2020, it was reported that Roxen was one of three artists shortlisted to represent Romania at the Eurovision Song Contest 2020; broadcaster Romanian Television (TVR) had collaborated with Global Records for the selection.
 On 11 February, the singer was revealed by TVR as the Romanian representative.
 The five songs for Selecția Națională—"Alcohol You", "Beautiful Disaster", "Cherry Red", "Colors" and "Storm"—were released on 21 February.
 "Alcohol You" emerged as the winner of the national final on 1 March.
 However, on 18 March, the European Broadcasting Union (EBU) announced the cancellation of the Eurovision Song Contest 2020 due to the pandemic of the coronavirus disease 2019 (COVID-19).
 Although TVR had considered retaining "Alcohol You" as a song for the Eurovision Song Contest 2021, EBU soon after announced that intended 2020 entries were not eligible for the following year.
-Roxen was nonetheless internally selected for the 2021 contest.
+She was nonetheless internally selected for the 2021 contest.

-In June 2020, the singer was hired as the brand ambassador for Romanian box-dye hair color product Loncolor Expert HEMPstyle, appearing on product packagings and in a commercial which prominently featured the Selecția Națională entry "Storm".
-Starting with the release of "How to Break a Heart" in July, Roxen had been benefiting from a promotional campaign for which Global Records partnered with Warner Music.
-In October, Roxen scored a second number-one single on the Airplay 100 with "Spune-mi".
-"Amnesia", Roxen's Eurovision 2021 entry, was selected by an internal jury panel and released on 4 March.
+In June 2020, Roxen was hired as the brand ambassador for Romanian box-dye hair color product Loncolor Expert HEMPstyle, appearing on product packagings and in a commercial which prominently featured the Selecția Națională entry "Storm".
+Starting with the release of "How to Break a Heart" in July, she had been benefiting from a promotional campaign for which Global Records partnered with Warner Music.
+In October, she scored a second number-one single on the Airplay 100 with "Spune-mi".
+"Amnesia", her Eurovision 2021 entry, was selected by an internal jury panel and released on 4 March.
 It was performed in the first semi-final of the contest on 18 May 2021, but failed to qualify for the final, finishing in 12th place with 85 points.
-By January 2022, Roxen's collaboration with DMNDS and Strange Fruits Music on "Money Money" (2021) had reached the top ten on music charts in the Commonwealth of Independent States (CIS) and Russia.
+By January 2022, her collaboration with DMNDS and Strange Fruits Music on "Money Money" (2021) had reached the top ten on music charts in the Commonwealth of Independent States (CIS) and Russia.
 "Dincolo de Marte" (2021), a collaboration with Randi, was also successful, peaking at number two in Romania in April 2022.
-"UFO", the song that was placed behind "Amnesia" to represent Romania at Eurovision, was also a number-two hit in Poland and attained a gold certification from the Polish Society of the Phonographic Industry (ZPAV) in the country.
+"UFO", the song that was placed behind "Amnesia" to represent Romania at Eurovision, reached the second position on the Polish music charts and attained a gold certification from the Polish Society of the Phonographic Industry in the country.